-Certain hand and finger conditions may require surgery – especially if conservative treatment options have not been successful.
+Certain hand and finger conditions may require surgery – especially if conservative treatment options haven’t been successful.

 Hand and Wrist Surgery

 The anesthesia staff will discuss your options for medications during surgery.
 Often, a sedative is given which relaxes you but lets you be awake during the procedure; however, most patients do not recall any details of their time in the operating room.
 Your surgery time can vary depending on how much needs to be done, but can last from 30 minutes to an hour.

-Once you are rolled into the operating room, you will be moved to the operating table with your arm outstretched.
+Once you’re rolled into the operating room, you’ll be moved to the operating table with your arm outstretched.
 A sheet is placed between you and your hand to block your view, and your hand is placed in a holder to keep your fingers in place and out of the way of your surgeon.
 A tourniquet will be applied to your arm to prevent blood from flowing into the arm while the surgeon is operating.
 This may be slightly uncomfortable, but most patients say it feels like their arm is asleep.
 A local anesthetic is injected into the area so you will not feel anything during the procedure.